luqeei1/travel-app/README.md

 ## ✨ Features

 Note: Since no existing free travel APIs matched my vision for this travel app, I decided to create my own data, tailoring it to fit a mid/high mid holiday lifestyle excluding flights.
 Due to this fact, at times the average price may be slightly off.
+To zoom into a specific point, use the mouse scroll wheel or pinch on a trackpad.

 ### 🔍 **AI-Powered Search**
 - Semantic search using Sentence Transformers for intelligent destination matching